pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/components/input-group.md

   </div>
 </div>
 {% endcapture %}
-{% include example.html content=example %}
+{% _includes example.html content=example %}

 ## Accessibility

-Screen readers will have trouble with your forms if you don't include a label for every input.
+Screen readers will have trouble with your forms if you don't _includes a label for every input.
 For these input groups, ensure that any additional label or functionality is conveyed to assistive technologies.

 The exact technique to be used (`<label>` elements hidden using the `.sr-only` class, or use of the `aria-label` and `aria-labelledby` attributes, possibly in combination with `aria-describedby`) and what additional information will need to be conveyed will vary depending on the exact type of interface widget you're implementing.
 The examples in this section provide a few suggested, case-specific approaches.